Openscapes/quarto-website-tutorial/basic-workflows/rstudio.md

 title: From RStudio
 ---

+The RStudio software (called an IDE, integrated development environment) is an excellent way to edit files and interface with GitHub.
+Plus, as it is made by the same folks who make Quarto, it has many integrated features for streamlining your workflow with Quarto, including how it previews your edits and provides debugging support for yaml!
+Here is what you'll need to do to set up and use RStudio.

 ## Setup RStudio and GitHub

 For a workflow with RStudio and GitHub on your local computer, you will need four things: